elementary/website/docs/installation.md

 #### Boot Errors

 If your Mac doesn't recognize your elementary OS USB Install Drive in the boot menu, you may need to create an elementary OS Install DVD instead.
-To create one, insert a blank DVD, right click on the ISO file in Finder, and select "Burn elementaryos-freya-xx.xx.iso to Disc".
+To create one, insert a blank DVD, right click on the ISO file in Finder, and select "Burn elementaryos-0.4-stable-amd64.20160909.iso to Disc".
 When complete, attempt to boot again from the Install DVD.

 </div>